codeforkansascity/TrashTrackerSMSApp/readme.md

 $ node extract-exif.js
 ```

-You will see exif data in the command line:
+You will see geolocation data in the command line:

 ![Example of exif data](./public/images/example_exif.png)